Kenichi Hayakawa

 Kenichi Hayakawa (早川 賢一, Hayakawa Ken'ichi) is a retired Japanese badminton player.
 He has been a runner-up of the All England three times (2013, 2014 and 2016) along with his partner, Hiroyuki Endo.
 He competed at the 2010 and 2014 Asian Games.

 Career

 Hayakawa won the first point in the 2014 Thomas Cup finals with Hiroyuki Endo beating 2004 World Junior Champions Hoon Thien How and Tan Boon Heong and lead the momentum for the Japanese team to claim the Thomas Cup for the first time, being the fourth nation to win Thomas cup after Indonesia, China and Malaysia.

-He retired in November 2016 and currently is the coach for Japanese B national team.
+On 31 March 2017, Hayakawa retired as a badminton player.
+He was appointed as the Japan national badminton team coach in 2017.
+Hayakawa stepped down as the national team coach in 2023 and became the men's team manager for BIPROGY.